naomibaes/person-first_identity-first_language/README.md

-# Identity-first vs person-first language (Google Books Ngrams and News on the Web)
+# Identity-first vs person-first language

 This repository contains a complete, reproducible pipeline for analysing long-run trends in **identity-first (IF)** versus **person-first (PF)** language in printed English using **Google Books Ngrams** (1940–2019).